 Even though she grew up in a Christian home, she never knew the Lord personally.
 It took God Himself reaching out to her through His voice and visions for her to enter into a relationship with Him.

 If someone is sincerely searching, and even sometimes when they aren’t, He will either reach out Himself or He will use a Believer who is a willing vessel to deliver the message of His love and His plan for their salvation.

 God promises to answer, saying:

 “Here I am!
 I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come in and eat with that person, and they with Me.”
 (Revelation 3:19–20)

-Both Claire and Beverly were wise to turn to the Lord.
+Beverly was wise to turn to the Lord.

 Foolishness of Believers